SileLence/staff_accounting/README.md

 The database has two entities: User and Category (position).
 The relationship of entities is one to one, owner User.
 - Used queries: POST, GET, PUT, DELETE
-- Exception handling is used
+- Exception handling
+- DTO pattern

 ### Capabilities
 - Add User and Category